 For us, the term “family” has evolved since having kids and moving into our neighborhood, to not only include our immediate and extended relatives (who we’re extremely close with), but also our close friends and neighbours.
 And we’re not alone—over the past 150 years, “family” has taken on several meanings here in Canada—traditional, and not so traditional—something that I think should be celebrated!

 Catelli shares Canada’s 150th birthday this year, and to celebrate, they are offering all Canadian families who have inspired them over the years, the ultimate gift of togetherness – The Catelli Family Reunion Contest.
 They are generously giving away three reunion packages (each valued at $10,000!).
 Winners will be able to host and plan their own unique family reunion, complete with a celebrity chef and a gourmet pasta feast.
-To enter, simply go to www.catelli150.ca, enter your name, where you’re from and why you want to bring your family (whoever your family may be!) together this year.
+THIS CONTEST IS NO LONGER OPEN.

 Last Sunday, I decided to host a DIY pasta night—a unique “family reunion” with friends and family.
 There were six adults and nine kids all together—crazy, fun and, overall, a huge success.